 Set in an environment conducive to learning, the program and conceptual design defines critical elements for each course through the use of topical outlines and master learning plans derived from the integrated curriculum plan or map.
 Course concept maps and integrated grids are also used to link competencies with student learning outcomes and course objectives.
 Since learning is a continuous process, an expected change in behavior is expected to occur when individuals are challenged to engage and expand their personal ways of knowing.
 Teaching and learning is an interactive process between the teacher and learner.
-The responsibility of the faculty is to facilitate a spirit of inquiry through the continuous learning process; along with aiding the student in expanding their way of knowing while acquiring the required competencies for professional practice.
-Faculty scholarship within the domains of discovery, teaching excellence, practice application, and further integration facilitate the process for the adult learner (Boyer, 1990).
+The responsibility of the faculty is to facilitate this continuous process; along with aiding the student in expanding their level of knowing while acquiring the required competencies for professional practice.
+The learning process is accomplished through the design and evaluation of learning experiences.
+As adult learners, nursing students are responsible for actively preparing and participating in learning experiences.
+Students are given the opportunity to participate in simulated and/or actual learning activities designed to increase the KSAs needed to provide quality, safe and effective client-centered care.